 I represented Spain at the International Triennial of Media Art during the Beijing Olympics and received several international awards, including two VIDA Art and Artificial Life prizes.
 I’ve done residencies at Künstlerhaus Bethanien in Berlin and FAAP Casa Lutetia in São Paulo.
 My work has been published in Leonardo (MIT Press), Art + Science Now, Art contemporain nouveaux médias, Beyond the Display and other books and publications.

-Beyond the art context, I’ve collaborated with brands such as Nike, Adidas, Nissan, Yamaha, Verizon and Mustang, and developed projects for agencies including Hyperquake, Unit9 and Liganova, as well as design studios like Jorge Herrera or Lago Interioriza, and clients like David Chipperfield Architects.
+Beyond the art context, I’ve collaborated with brands such as Nike, Adidas, Nissan, Yamaha, Verizon and Mustang, and developed projects for agencies including Hyperquake, Unit9 and Liganova, as well as design studios like Jorge Herrera or Lago Interioriza, and architectural practices like David Chipperfield Architects.

 Where to next